wp-plugins/twine-social/readme.txt

 This plugin makes it super easy to add your social media content (including #hashtags, @accounts, videos, photos, and tweets) from any social media network to your Wordpress Blog.
 [Twine Social](http://www.twinesocial.com) is richly interactive and engaging.
 Get beautiful presentation of your photos, videos, and other social media elements on your Wordpress site.

 Your customers see your brand in action, making Twine the perfect social media hub.

+== Features ==

+* A unified view of your social media content from all major networks.
+Current support for Facebook, Twitter, Instagram, YouTube, Vine, Flickr, Pinterest, Tumblr, Linkedin, and RSS.
+* Support for gathering your content by @username, #hashtag, location, and more.
+* Support for complex filters.
+Automatically eliminate unwanted content and retweets.
+* Unified video player for content.
+* URL expander takes embedded and shortened URLs, automatically extracting titles, headlines, and key photos
+* Moderate your social media content right from your Wordpress blog with one click.

 Twine Social is fully responsive, and supports infinite scroll.
 Support for all major social networks: Facebook, Twitter, Linkedin, Pinterest, Tumblr, YouTube, Vimeo, Vine, Flick, and even RSS feeds.